fastcmsdomain/scherzo/blocks/header/README-DYNAMIC-NAV.md

 - Primary School (/szkola-podstawowa)
 ```

-## Fallback Behavior
+## No Configuration Required

-If `dynamic-nav` metadata is NOT set or set to `false`, the header will use the original fragment-based navigation loading from `/nav`.
+Dynamic navigation works automatically on all pages.
+No metadata or configuration needed.

 ## Functions Added